AhmedhassanB/myproject/README.md

 # iphone 16 project
 <h3>frontend project</h3>
-project javascript and html and css
+A modern and responsive frontend project focused on the design and features of the iPhone 16, built using HTML, CSS, and JavaScript.